-All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions, and chats.
+All class members are expected to follow rules of common courtesy in all email messages, threaded discussions, and chats.
 Students should treat others with respect.
-It is helpful to use clear and concise language, full sentences, and correct spelling and grammar.
+Using clear and concise language, full sentences, and correct spelling and grammar is helpful.
 Students should be careful when providing personal information and remember that using all CAPS can be interpreted as yelling.

-Additional information can be found at:
+Additional information can be found at